tmeasday/edifice-widgets/README.md

 edifice-widgets will ensure that the code is attached to the `input` and everything behaves as you'd expect.

 You can define more than one trait for an element (separate them with spaces, as you would CSS classes).
 For that reason, as a rule, it is best if traits remain very simple, and don't alter the internal HTML structure of the element.
-Otherwise bugs are sure to happen when you combine them.
+Otherwise bugs are bound to happen when you combine them.

 Widgets -- unobtrusive specialised elements
 -------------------------------------------

 If you need something more complex that will significantly alter the HTML, or which requires arguments, it is best to use a widget.
 For example, suppose you want to create a styled select.
-You might want to write something as simple, and have JS rewrite it into a complex HTML structure.
-If we write:
+Suppose we want to use it all over our website.

+Then we want to write the minimum of HTML above what we would to use a vanilla select, and let the JS framework take care of hooking things together. edifice-widgets lets us write simply:

     <select name="country" data-widget="select">
       <option value="au">Australia</option>
       <option value="us">USA</option>
     </select>

-We can write a `select` widget, which goes something like:
+To enable this, we can write a `select` widget, which goes something like:

     // note this code is basically untested psuedo-code
     $.edifice_widgets.select = function() {